mgatto/REST-Resizer/README.md

 ##### HTTP Microframework

-Mojolicious has plenty of built-in support

-has no required CPAN dependencies.
+Mojolicious has plenty of built-in support for building REST applications.
+It also has no required CPAN dependencies.
 Some have critiqued this, but I'm fine with it since its fast.
 Also, a Mojolicious::Lite application can be easily upgraded to a full Mojo application as it grows.